aevri/barrie-bear/barrie_bear.md

 "I think we should get back to Mrs Rabbit," said Mr Beaver, scenting that the atmosphere was becoming a trifle sticky.

-When they arrived they found that Rory had been put to bed with his leg in a splint and a lovely tea was waiting for them in front of a roaring log fire.
+When they returned they found that Rory had been put to bed with his leg in a splint and a lovely tea was waiting for them in front of a roaring log fire.
 Jason was still fast asleep, no doubt dreaming of his daring rescue operation.

 Chapter V - In Search of a Dream
 --------------------------------